Positano: Roman era

 The first archaeological evidence dates back to the first century BC, when luxurious Roman villas were built on the coast of the Sorrento Peninsula.
+Romans began settling at Positano around 100 B.C.
 In Positano, one occupied the bay and the other extended on the island of the Long Rooster, "a typical example of how even more hidden spaces of a wild coast were used in the Claudian age without even respecting the rocks that, according to legend, would have served as the home of the sirens".
 These villas belong to the "dispersed type", that is, formed by different structures not grouped together, delimited by gardens.
 The names of the owners are not yet known, but they are certainly elitist contexts.
 The Villa di Positano was described for the first time by Karl Weber in 1758, who then oversaw the excavations in Herculaneum and Pompeii.
 At the beginning of the 1900s, Mingazzini and Pfister carried out some essays to better understand the structure of both the bay of Positano and the Gallo Lungo.
 Maiuri describes some remains, still visible in the 1960s, as a peristilium of stuccoed brick columns.
 The complex has been the subject of systematic excavations since 2003, which have affected the area below the Oratory of the Santa Maria Assunta Church and, the site was inaugurated on 18 July 2018, with the name of MAR (Roman Archaeological Museum) Santa Maria Assunta Positano.

 Modern era

 Positano became a wealthy market port from the 15th to 17th century and has only continued to grow in popularity over time.
 Back then they traded food such as fish and other resources.

 Positano was a port of the Amalfi Republic in medieval times, and prospered during the sixteenth and seventeenth centuries.
 By the mid-nineteenth century, however, the town had fallen on hard times.
 More than half the population emigrated, mostly to America.

 Positano was a relatively poor fishing village during the first half of the twentieth century.
-It began to attract large number of tourists in the 1950s, especially after John Steinbeck published his essay about Positano in Harper's Bazaar in May, 1953: "Positano bites deep", Steinbeck wrote.
-"It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you have gone."
+It began to attract large number of tourists in the 1950s, especially after John Steinbeck published his essay about Positano in Harper's Bazaar in May 1953: "Positano Bites Deep".
+Steinbeck wrote, "It is a dream place that isn't quite real when you are there and becomes beckoningly real after you have gone."

+Geography

+Positano’s physical geography is defined by its steep, cliffside setting along the Amalfi Coast, where pastel-colored buildings appear to cascade down toward the Tyrrhenian Sea.
+The town is built on rugged limestone slopes of the Lattari Mountains, creating a “vertical village” layout with narrow stairways and terraced homes.
+Its terrain rises quickly from sea level to elevations over 400 meters, limiting expansion but enhancing its dramatic beauty.
+The area features Mediterranean vegetation like olive trees, lemon groves, and pines, thriving under a warm, dry summer climate and mild winters.
+Beaches such as Spiaggia Grande and Fornillo nestle in coves at the base of steep cliffs, accessible only by footpaths or boat.